mliebelt/pgn-parser/README.md

 ![Node.js CI](https://github.com/mliebelt/pgn-parser/workflows/Node.js%20CI/badge.svg)

 Javascript library to allow reading of a PGN (Portable Game Notation) chess game notation, and providing the result as JSON.
+Just a change ...

 ## What is it?